incusdata/py1st/Introduction.md

 For a smooth experience and maximum pleasure, may we recommend at minimum a 256-colour [terminal emulator][w-term-emu], e.g., [**xterm**][w-xterm], [GNOME Terminal][w-gnome-term], [Konsole][w-konsole]; or third party.
 Modern examples include [iTerm2][iterm] (macOS only), [WezTerm][wezterm], [Kitty][kitty], [Alacritty][critty], and more.

 On Windows, you will be well-served by [Windows Terminal][w-wt] (**wt.exe**), though there are perfectly capable, and arguably better, third party terminal emulators available.
-The venerable [PuTTY][putty] is still viable; plus WezTerm & Alacritty also run on Windows.
+The venerable [PuTTY][putty] is still viable; plus: WezTerm & Alacritty also run on Windows.
 The Windows Console (given relatively recent improvements) may work, but is not optimal.

 [w-term-emu]:
    https://en.wikipedia.org/wiki/Terminal_emulator